Frequently Asked Questions

 Second generation 4-Op models have additional features such as performances, effects, microtuning etc. These are all supported in DXM as tool editors.
 In addition the enhanced voice patch parameters of these models is also supported.

-DXM also works with some "modern" keyboard synths like the DX200 or software synths like the FM7 that emulate the classic DX7.
+DXM also works with some "modern" keyboard synths or hardware emulators like the DX200 or software synths like the FM7 that emulate the classic DX7.

 SYM supports the SY77, SY99 and TG77.
 The SY85, SY55/TG55 and SY22 synths are not supported.